 It’s a nice sentiment, but his words do little to help Mgidi, his girlfriend and the millions of others who remain without work.
 TOJ

 This article was first published by New Frame on Monday, 24 Feb 2020.
-Feature image: South Africa’s banknotes and coins.
+Feature image consists of South Africa’s banknotes and coins.
 Image obtained from Pexels.